withastro/docs/src/pages/en/guides/deploy/deno.md

     }
     ```

-    Then you can use this command to run your deploy in one step.
+    Then you can use this command to build and deploy your Astro site in one step.

     ```bash
     DENO_DEPLOY_TOKEN=__access_token__ npm run deno-deploy